Ferengi: Star Trek: Lower Decks

 By 2381, the progressive reforms of Grand Nagus Rom and his wife First Clerk Leeta had taken root in Ferengi society with the arms trade being discouraged with the greater longer-term economic benefits of more benign industries, such as hospitality, being encouraged.
 As such, Ferenginar is in the process of joining the United Federation of Planets.

 Star Trek: Prodigy

 Dal R'El was raised by a Ferengi named Nandi who used the young alien in her cons before selling him off.
-Nandi cons the Protostar crew into helping her steal a valuable crystal, although they manage to get it back, and she steals their chimerium in order to power her cloaking device.
+Nandi cons the Protostar crew into helping her steal a valuable crystal, although they manage to get it back, and she steals their chimeriumin order to power her cloaking device.

 The Ferengi are amongst those who come to Starfleet's aid during the living construct crisis.
 This event takes place in 2384, and the Ferengi have not yet fully joined the Federation despite having begun the process as they are still described as only non-Federation allies.